medavox/pronounceable-bytes/README.md

 Just the 16 onsets (syllable beginnings, which encode the first hex digit) and 16 codas (syllable endings, which encode the second hex digit):

-byte |  onset  | rough pronunciation
+byte |  consonant  | rough pronunciation
 -----|---------|--------
 0x0␣ | nothing | ∅ (no onset consonant)
 0x1␣ | b | b